 Owner Builders Permit

-If the building work exceeds $12,000, an owner/builder will be required to complete a course prior to obtaining the permit.
+If the building work exceeds $20,000, an owner-builder will be required to complete an approved owner-builder course, or have the approved equivalent qualitfications.
 For further details, please see the Department of Fair Trading Website.

 Long Service Levy